DigitalDenCloud/serverless-web-application-backend/README.md

 However, after reading a really interesting article by Yan Cui, [AWS Lambda – should you have few monolithic functions or many single-purposed functions?](https://theburningmonk.com/2018/01/aws-lambda-should-you-have-few-monolithic-functions-or-many-single-purposed-functions/)

-I decided to break my monolithic function into two single-purposed functions.
-I achieved this by reconfiguring my Hello World Function deployed by SAM CLI, and created a get-function for getting values out of my database, and a put-function for putting items into my database:
+I decided to break my monolithic function into two single-purposed functions by reconfiguring my Hello World Function deployed by SAM CLI.

+I created a get-function for getting values out of my database, and a put-function for putting items into my database:

 ```yaml
   GetCountFunction: